cfgnunes/nautilus-scripts/README.md

 # Enhanced File Manager Actions for Linux

-This project offers a collection of file manager actions, also known as _Nautilus Scripts_, designed to enhance the functionality of file managers.
-With intuitive right-click options for files and directories, it simplifies tasks, boosts productivity, and provides a more efficient workflow.
+A collection of file manager actions that enhance your workflow.
+With intuitive right-click options for files and folders, it simplifies common tasks across GNOME, KDE, XFCE, and other desktop environments.

 ![screenshot](https://cfgnunes.github.io/nautilus-scripts/screenshot.svg)